-Rotator cuff injury is a strain or tear of the rotator cuff – the muscles and tendons that stabilise your shoulder.
+A rotator cuff injury is usually a strain or tear of the rotator cuff – the muscles, tendons and joint capsule that stabilises your shoulder.
 Injury often involves a tear to the rotator cuff tendons (the thick bands of tissue that connect the muscles to the bones).

 The most common site of a tear is in the supraspinatus tendon.
 Severe injuries can cause several of the tendons and muscles to tear.

 Symptoms of a rotator cuff injury include pain and tenderness in the shoulder, pain on elevating the arm, weakness of the shoulder, and pain when sleeping on the affected side.
 Pain from the tear may cause awakening at night.
 Testing of the range of movement and strength of the shoulder, along with special directed tests, can help the doctor determine which of the muscles or tendons has been torn.
 Sometimes rotator cuff tears can be without symptoms.

 A torn cuff may make the shoulder weak, and make daily activities more difficult.
 It is a common injury, particularly in people over 40 years old.
 A tear in the rotator cuff will disrupt the normal functioning of the cuff itself and, depending on the severity of the tear, can result in a range of symptoms.
 Tears may be partial or full thickness, and occur as the result of an injury, or occur as part of the degenerative process.

 A partial tear involves the tendon, but does not completely sever it.
 In some cases, fraying of the tendon can result in a partial tear, and progress to a complete, full thickness tear.

 A complete or full thickness tear often occurs at or near the attachment of the tendon to the arm bone, or humerus and may cause significant disability, particularly in younger people.